Choose your language

 Ensuring iPad & printer are on the same subnet

-A subnet is just a logical division of a network.
-For AirPrint to work, both the iPad and the printer must be in the same subnet.
+A subnet is a logical division of a network.
+For AirPrint to work, both iPad and printer must be in the same subnet.

 How to check the subnet on an iPad: